eduardoreisalvarenga/CapstoneProject_TelegramBot/README.md

 ![screenshot](./screenshot/bot.PNG)

 This is, as the name suggest, a simple Telegram bot.
-The goal of this project is to build a bot capable of: Telling a joke with your name, give you a quote.
-And Automatically give you a daily quote everyday.
+The goal of this project is to build a bot capable of: Telling a joke with your name and give you a quote.
 This project is my solution to Microverse's Capstone project "Build Your Own Bot".
 Feel free to clone and modify this project.
 Important reminder, I'm not using a database if you are going to have a lot of persons using your custom bot, consider using a database otherwise you will run into memory management problems.